Dr Gill Goodwillie: Individual,Couple and Family Psychotherapist

 A consultant psychotherapist, I have practiced for many years in the independent, statutory and education sectors.
 I offer organisational consultancy and work with individuals, couples and families.
 My private practice is currently online.
 I have expertise in working with children, young people and their families.

 As a systemic psychotherapist, my practice is based on a relational model of therapy and I use a range of different therapeutic methods (Psychodynamic, CBT, Solution Focused, Mindfulness, Narrative and EMDR) and weave these into an overarching systemic approach.

-I registered as a supervisor in 1995 and currently provide individual and group supervision for BACP and UKCP registered psychotherapists.
+I registered with UKCP in 1993 and as a supervisor in 1995.
+I currently provide individual and group supervision for BACP and UKCP registered psychotherapists.
 I am a supervisor on the doctoral programme at the University of Bedfordshire.

 Training, qualifications & experience